 National Marine Fisheries Service Scientific Publication Office

-Sulikowski, James A.; Kneebone, Jeff; Elzey, Scott; Jurek, Joe; Danley, Patrick D.; Howell, W. Huntting; and Tsang, Paul C.W., "The reproductive cycle of the thorny skate (Amblyraid radiata) in the western Gulf of Maine" (2005).
+Sulikowski, James A.; Kneebone, Jeff; Elzey, Scott; Jurek, Joe; Danley, Patrick D.; Howell, William Huntting; and Tsang, Paul C.W., "The reproductive cycle of the thorny skate (Amblyraid radiata) in the western Gulf of Maine" (2005).
 Fishery Bulletin.
 5.

 Contents of the Fishery Bulletin have not been copyrighted and may be reprinted entirely.
 Reference to the source is appreciated.